Ravintsara Essential Oil - Certified Organic

 Although the authors stated it was derived from Ravensara aromatica, the chemical profile they provided in the book makes it clear they were actually describing an essential oil obtained from a different species that has only recently been correctly identified and taxonomically re-classified as Cinamomum camphora c.t. cineol.
 The essential oil from this species is known as Ravintsara.

 Obtained from the leaves of a tree native to Madagascar, Ravintsara Essential Oil has a sweet, soft camphoraceous and herbaceous aroma, with woody back-notes that make it similar to, but softer than eucalyptus.
-It is an excellent nerve tonic and can be used in massage blends to restore the body’s depleted immune system.
+It is an excellent booster for the nrevous sytem and can be used in aromatherapy massage blends to maintain the immune system.

 Please see the information below for further clarification about the differences between Ravintsara and Ravensara essential oils.